fizcris/poolGUI/README.md

 - In refrigeration mode:
     - Add control by pool delta
     - Add extra label showing pool delta
+- In heat mode:
+    - Do not start pumps until a minimum temperature is reached
 - Design new hardware with extra inputs to detect valve position (active when ground)
 - Visualice pumps/valves icons dependign on actual state rather on scenario based
 - Switch to CAN bus